Cinode-Labs/api/ui-extensions/callbacks.md

 | `X-Cinode-Company-Id` | `companyId` of the company that triggered the callback    |
 | `X-Cinode-User-Id`    | `companyUserId` of the user who triggered the callback    |

-All callbacks can be verified to ensure it originates from Cinode tamper free.
+All callbacks can be verified to ensure it originates tamper-free from Cinode.
 See [security.md](./security.md) for more info.

 ```http
 POST /some/callback/handler/endpoint HTTP/1.1